Add, remove & assign phone numbers on demand

 As all local business owners know, customer service can take a toll.

 An irate client or customer can call you early in the morning when you’re at an intimate dinner or watching a movie with your kids.
 You can’t ignore the call, as it will further aggravate the problem.
 The solution?
-An after-hours phone service.
+A second phone number for business that can serve as an after-hours phone service.

 It will allow you to dedicate a number to your business and improve your productivity.
-This means that any call or message that comes to this second number during your non-business hours can be directed to voicemail, text or auto-reply text.
+This means that any call or message that comes to this second number during your non-working hours can be directed to voicemail, or callers can receive an immediate auto-reply.
 The customer will get a reply and you won’t have to compromise your personal time.

 It may not even be an angry customer but a potential client.
-With an after-hours phone service, you’ll be able to turn those missed calls into business opportunities.
+With a second phone number, you’ll be able to turn those missed calls into business opportunities.

 You should remember that a customer complaint is not a reflection of your commitment to your business.
 Even the biggest brands and the most efficient organisations receive customer complaints.
 The trick is to effectively handle them while maintaining a healthy work-life balance.